-Burns Lake is surrounded by wilderness and some of BC's largest freshwater lakes, such as Babine Lake, where sport fishing is a popular activity for both locals and tourists.
-The town’s economy is based on logging, sawmilling and mining.
+Burns Lake is surrounded by wilderness and some of BC's largest freshwater lakes where sport fishing is a popular activity for both locals and tourists.
+Burns Lake has a strong sense of culture and incredible local talents to showcase.

 The Lakes District Hospital and Health Centre serves a population of 10,000 from Burns Lake and surrounding communities.
 Its emergency department averages 12,000 visits per year.